Jonathan Bowen

-Jonathan P. Bowen (born 1956) is a British computer scientist and an Emeritus Professor at London South Bank University.
+Jonathan P. Bowen (born March 14, 1956) is a British computer scientist and an Emeritus Professor at London South Bank University.
 His main contribution has been in formal methods, especially the Z notation.
 In addition, he has worked in the area of museum informatics, including the creation of the Virtual Library museums pages, an early web directory.
 His contributions also include works on the history of computing, especially Alan Turing.

-Early life and education
+Background and education

-Bowen was born in Oxford, the son of Humphry Bowen, and was educated at the Dragon School, Bryanston School, prior to his matriculation at University College, Oxford (Oxford University) where he received the MA degree in Engineering Science.
+Jonathan Bowen was born in 1956 in Oxford, England.
+He is the son of Humphry Bowen, a chemist and botanist.
+Bowen attended the Dragon School and Bryanston School before matriculating at University College, Oxford.
+He earned a Master of Arts degree in Engineering Science from Oxford University.